deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 **A *substantial* comment or reply to THAT reply** I disagree.
 I think technology is advancing, of course, but the principles are the same.
 As long as people are doing humanities scholarship digitally, isn't that DH?
 I think the blurring really comes when we ask what is humanities work to begin with?

 * Note that it's fine to disagree!
 Be collegial, but you don't have to have the same thoughts as everyone else.
 It's also okay to *change* your mind over the course of the semester -- or even over the course of a day!
 You might even change your mind several times.
-That's what humanities education is for, in my opinion -- it helps us to understand how we view a thing and also how to question those same views.
-That's how we grow as students and people.
+I might change my mind too.
+That's what humanities education is for in my opinion -- it helps us to understand how we view a thing and also how to question those same views.
+That's how we grow as students, academics, and people.

 _____